dcellwanger/PLISH-ProbeDesigner/README.md

 ### ------------------[ DONE ]------------------
 ```

 Then, `Save` the probes using the standard filter settings.
-This generates the files `TECTA-NM_204873_hprobe.csv` and `TECTA-NM_204873_hprobe.fna` for four selected probes in the results directory.
+This generates the files `TECTA-NM_204873_hprobe.csv` and `TECTA-NM_204873_hprobe.fna` for 4 selected probes in the results directory.
 In the latter file, for example, we can then extract the sequences for the H-probe detectable by PB405 (X6):

 ```
 >HL6X-TECTA-NM_204873-5813